Mlaiel/iacherie/docs/system/PROTECTION_AGENTS_IMPLEMENTATION.md

 ## 8 Protection Agents - Implementation Complete ✅

-This document confirms that all 8 protection agents specified in the requirements have been successfully implemented in the Ainflue platform.
+This document confirms that all 8 protection agents specified in the requirements have been successfully implemented in the IA Chérie platform.

 ### Implementation Status